rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/dynamic-configuration.md

 The RootNode is the root of the configuration hierarchy tree.
 There is only one RootNode per configuration hierarchy.
 Its name is the same as the name you provide while creating the configuration hierarchy.
-The RootNode allows you to add an attribute, add/upload configuration files, and apply the base label configuration parameters to a device.
+The RootNode allows you to add an attribute,folders, add/upload configuration files, and apply the base label configuration parameters to a device.

  It might contain multiple file nodes and exactly one